AndhikaNayakaAW/Midterm_Project/README.md

 - Add to Wishlist and Remove from Wishlist
 Users can add restaurant to a wishlist using ```add_to_wishlist``` and remove them if needed with ```remove_from_wishlist```
 - Wishlist (```show_wishlist```)
-Shows all restaurants in the user’s wishlist
+Shows all restaurants in the users wishlist
 - Add a Review (```add_review```)
 Allows users to add a review on restaurants they have visited.
 Could include ratings, comments, and other feedback
 - Restaurant of the Month (```restaurant_of_the_month```)
 Highlights a special restaurant each month on the main page
 - Search Restaurants (```search_restaurant```)
-Allows users to find restaurants by typing in the restaurant’s name
+Allows users to find restaurants by typing in the restaurants name
 - Google Maps location redirect (```redirect_to_google_maps```)
 Open Google Maps with directions to a specific restaurant directly from the site